helgoboss/helgobox/doc/user-guide.md

   inactive when it's changed or unloaded.
 - **[Conditional activation](#conditional-activation):** A mapping can turn inactive when an activation condition is not satisfied anymore and can change back to active as soon as it's satisfied again.
+- **Target condition:** Targets can also have conditions (e.g. "Track must be selected").
+They affect activation state changes in the same way.
 - **Target validity:** A mapping can turn inactive when the target is not valid anymore, e.g. when it's a target that's based on the currently selected track but no track is currently selected.
 Analogously, it can turn active again once a valid target can be resolved.
 - **Feedback enabled checkbox:** A mapping can turn inactive as soon as this checkbox is unticked and turn active again when ticking it.
 This is also the best way to test your configuration.

+(Controller) mappings with virtual targets are always considered active as long as the feedback checkbox is ticked.
+That's why they are perfectly suited for holding a bunch of controller initialization messages!
+This feature is for example used in the "PreSonus FaderPort Classic" controller preset, which needs to be put in a specific mode before being usable.
+ReaLearn does this automatically simply by sending some mapping on-activate MIDI messages.

-These are the necessary configuration properties:
+These are the available configuration properties:

 ```yaml
 # Contains stuff to be done whenever this mapping becomes active.